reginabuehler/queens/README.md

 ## :busts_in_silhouette: Contributing

+QUEENS is powered by a [community of contributors](https://www.queens-py.org/community/).

-Your contributions are welcome!
+Join us—your contributions are welcome!
 Please follow our [contributing guidelines](https://github.com/queens-py/queens/blob/main/CONTRIBUTING.md) and [code of conduct](https://github.com/queens-py/queens/blob/main/CODE_OF_CONDUCT.md).

 ## :page_with_curl: How to cite

-If you use QUEENS in your work, please cite the relevant method papers and
+If you use QUEENS in your work, please cite the relevant method papers and the following article

 <!---citation marker, do not remove this comment-->
 ```bib